 - 2 tsp. coconut palm sugar or maple syrup

-- Cut the top off the jalapeno and slice in half lengthwise and roughly chop, keeping seeds for extra spice.
+- Slice jalapenos in half lengthwise and roughly chop, keeping seeds.

 - Add to a small food processor.

-- Add sea salt, apple cider vinegar, and coconut palm sugar/maple syrup and blend until relatively smooth.
+- Add sea salt, apple cider vinegar, and coconut palm sugar and blend until relatively smooth.

 - Pour into a clean mason jar, cover top with unbleached parchment paper, and seal.